-The purpose of the Physical Facilities and Technical Infrastructure Plan is to analyze the design and arrangement of the buildings and campuses of the institution in relationship to the institution's mission, vision, and strategic plan, as well as to determine if the institution can handle orderly growth and expansion over a period of time.
+The purpose of the Ongoing Operation and Maintenance of Physical Facilities Plan is to analyze the design and arrangement of the buildings and campuses of the institution in relationship to the institution's mission, vision, and strategic plan, as well as to determine if the institution can handle orderly growth and expansion over a period of time.
 In addition, the plan addresses the adequacy and improvement of physical facilities, and that the technical infrastructure has been developed and maintained.
 The technology used by LTC to deliver program content meets the needs of the students without creating barriers to student support or learning.